tarantool/tarantool/doc/sphinx/book/box/limitations.rst

     is not supported.
 The ``alter()`` and ``count()`` and ``min()`` and ``max()`` and ``random()`` and ``auto_increment()`` functions are not supported.
 Temporary spaces are not supported.
+    The maximum number of fields in an index is 8.